JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 CPTSD.
 She's often out of town with Raphael.
 She's often out of town into the dungeon; She's also a Summoner, albeit not a very effective one.
+Laura's very vocal about whom she finds attractive - not directly (her flirting is subtler) but she WILL let both Alicia and Raphael know if she finds some other chick attractive.

 Sample Lines:
 Player-> "Hey.
 You look like someone who knows when to leave before things get ugly.
 That’s rare.”
 Player-> “She’ll be fine.
 She always is.” (about Alicia, if she spirals.)